iCliniq Logo

 How Can Smoke Influence COVID-19?

-When the habit of smoking is withdrawn, although not immediately, the capacity of the lungs increases gradually, this might reduce the increasing rate of death in young adults.
+When the habit of smoking is withdrawn, although not immediately, the capacity of the lungs increases gradually; this might reduce the increasing rate of death in young adults.

 How Can Alcohol Affect COVID-19?

 Drinking alcohol can drive other complications along with the existing current health condition.
 Chronic alcoholism can make the immune system very weak.
 The essential criterion required to fight COVID-19 is an enhanced level of immunity.
 When the immune system is boosted and working well, there are more chances for the person affected by COVID-19 to heal better.
 But, drinking alcohol makes a person more susceptible to infections.
 Alcohol is not going to disinfect the mouth or throat.
 Alcohol contributes to a deleterious effect on the body and does not develop any viral resistance.
 To beat the virus, social distancing is advised to be practiced everywhere.
-But, the bar setup and nightclubs are not a good way to maintain social distancing.
+However, bar setups and nightclubs are not a good way to maintain social distancing.
 Even if the individual is motivated to keep a distance from others, after consumption of alcohol, the clarity of thoughts will be lost, and the discipline to be maintained will not strike the affected individuals' minds.

 What Are the Health Risks for Young Adults?